worldmaking/datt3074/index.md

 You will make a patch that can generate new ring tones for your phone.
 This is a generative patch: **each time the patch runs, it produces a ring tone that sounds a little different.** Your ring tone will be 25 seconds long.
 It can be stereo if you want, but mono (single channel) is fine -- not all phones have stereo speakers.

+First, spend some time through some of the example patchers from the textbook download, or from the built-in Max/gen examples.
+Pick them at random at first, try quite a few out, until you find a couple that you think are the most interesting. *(Just avoid examples that use poly~, pfft~, or rely on external files.)*

-Start from the template patch here: press the button below to copy the patch to your clipboard, and then open Max and select `File -> New From Clipboard`, then save that patch as "assignment1.maxpat":
+Next, create a new patcher starting from the template patch here: press the button below to copy the patch to your clipboard, and then open Max and select `File -> New From Clipboard`, then save that patch as "assignment1.maxpat":

 <pre><code>
 ----------begin_max5_patcher----------